Rajpratik71/recitations/recitation-10.md

 jobs to do: 1) check that you're using it validly, and 2) *actually generate the code*.
-When you use the template with a type, the compiler is actually creating entirely new types, functions, etc. To do that it needs to have the full code available. **This is why we put templates entirely in the .hfiles.**
+When you use the template with a type, the compiler is actually creating entirely new types, functions, etc. To do that it needs to have the full code available. **This is why we put templates entirely in the .h files.**

 A comment from Jae about this: